An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Counting families of fields

-where $A$ is the total number of values of $|\tbf|_\infty\leq T$ that give Galois group $G$.
-From Theorem \ref{thm_HIT} above, we have that $A \gg_{f} T^s$, since there are finitely many subgroups which each appear with an upper bound with exponent strictly smaller than $s$.
+where $A$ is the total number of values of $|\tbf|_\infty\leq T$ with $\Gal(L_{\tbf}/\Q)\isom G$.
+From Theorem \ref{thm_HIT} above, we have that $A \gg_{f} T^j$, since there are finitely many subgroups which each appear with an upper bound with exponent strictly smaller than $j$.